Hierarchical Embedded Bayesian Additive Regression Trees: Hierarchical Embedded Bayesian Additive Regression Trees (HEBART)

-for observation $i = i, \dots, n_j$, in group $j = 1, \dots, J$.
-In this specification, we have that $\mathbf{G}$ is the tree look up function which allows for predictions based on covariates $X_{ij}$ and provides both the terminal node and sub-terminal node values as desired.
-As before $\mathcal{T}_{p}$ is the tree structure, but $\Theta_{p}$ contains both the terminal node parameters and the sub-terminal node group parameters for tree $p$.
-As with standard BART, the noise is assumed to be distributed as $\epsilon_{ij} \overset{\text{iid}}{\sim} N(0, \tau^{-1})$, where $\tau$ is the overall residual precision.
+for observation $i = i, \dots, n$ with grouping variable $z_i$ taking values from $1$ to $J$.
+In this specification, we have that $\mathbf{G}$ is the tree look-up function which allows for predictions based on covariates $X_{i}$ and categorical grouping values $z_i$; by default $\mathbf{G}$ will return a sub-terminal node prediction value $\phi$.
+If the grouping variable $z_i$ is not provided it will return a terminal node estimate $\mu$, which we may write as $\tilde{G}$ for clarity.
+In other words, $\mathbf{G}$ is the function that maps each estimated tree structure to the corresponding values of the covariates $X_{i}$ and finds in which terminal node of the tree each observation falls into (see, e.g, Figure \ref{diagram}, right panel, for an example).
+With this, the $\mathbf{G}$ function uses the tree structures to attribute the correct predicted value for each observation.
+Similar to an LME model, the parameters $\phi$ associated with the categorical grouping variable $z_i$ provide shifts away from the overall means $\mu$ and are constrained using a normally distributed prior.
+As before $\mathcal{T}_{p}$ is the tree structure, but now $\Theta_{p}$ contains both the terminal node parameters ($\mu$) and the sub-terminal node group parameters ($\phi$) for tree $p$.
+As with standard BART, the noise is assumed to be distributed as $\epsilon_{i} \overset{\text{iid}}{\sim} N(0, \tau^{-1})$, where $\tau$ is the overall residual precision.

-The $\mu_{p}$ and $\mu_{p, j}$ sets contain, respectively, the overall terminal-nodes mean parameters and the intra-group sub-terminal node mean parameters.
-In other words, for all trees we will have one $\mu_{p, b_p}$ set for each of their terminal-nodes, and for each group within each terminal-node, we will have yet another set $\mu_{p, b_p, j}, j = 1, \dots, J$, where not all of the $J$ groups need to be available in each terminal-node $b_p$.
-All parameters in $\Theta_p$ receive priors and have their corresponding posteriors, used to sampled from in the fitting algorithm.
-In Figure \ref{diagram} we have the exemplification of what would a BART tree look like, and what would a HE-BART tree look like.
-In the Figure, the terminal circles represent the terminal nodes, which all have their own $\mu$ parameters.
-In the HE-BART tree, however, we have the addition of the intra-group parameters, represented by the hexagonal symbols.
+The $\mu_{p}$ and $\phi_{p, j}$ sets contain, respectively, the overall terminal-node mean parameters and the intra-group sub-terminal node mean parameters.
+In other words, for each tree we will have one $\mu_{p, L_p}$ set for each of their terminal nodes, and for each group within each terminal node we will have another set $\phi_{p, L_p, j}, j = 1, \dots, J$.
+All parameters in $\Theta_p$ receive priors and have their corresponding posteriors, from which we sample from in the fitting algorithm.
+In Figure \ref{diagram} the terminal circles represent the terminal nodes, which all have their own $\mu$ parameters.
+In the HEBART tree, however, we have the addition of the intra-group parameters, represented by the hexagonal symbols at the sub-terminal node level.

+In standard BART a minimum node size is usually set on the number of data points that fall into each terminal node.
+We retain that restriction in our approach but require no such restriction for the sub-terminal node levels.
+As shown below, the Gibbs update for the $\phi_j$ terms is still available even when no residuals fall into that particular group so we can still provide group-level predictions which can be summed over trees to produce group-level predictions from every tree.